chinapedia/wikipedia.abstract.en/Page/Metrication.md

-Speedometer-dualsystem.jpeg (outer, in white) and kilometres per hour (inner, in red) – for Canadian[1] vehicles the scales are reversed, or in km/h only.]]
-Camry_Speed_Odometer.jpg, as in almost all countries.]]
+(outer, in white) and kilometres per hour (inner, in red) – for Canadian[1] vehicles the scales are reversed, or in km/h only.]] , as in almost all countries.]]

 METRICATION or METRIFICATION is conversion to the metric system of units of measurement.[2]
-Worldwide, there has been a long process of independent conversions of countries from various local and traditional systems, beginning in France during the 1790s and spreading widely over the following two centuries, but the metric system has not been fully adopted in all countries and sectors.
-Tabella_conversione_metrica_1860_MG_7771.jpg became part of modern Italy.]]
+Worldwide, there has been a long process of independent conversions of countries from various local and traditional systems, beginning in France during the 1790s and spreading widely over the following two centuries, but the metric system has not been fully adopted in all countries and sectors. became part of modern Italy.]]

 Overview